-Shareholder structure (March 24, 2017)
+Shareholder structure (March 23, 2018)

-According to the information available to the Company by virtue of the transparency declarations received in accordance with the relevant legal and statutory stipulations, the main shareholders currently are the following:
+According to the information available to the Company by virtue of the transparency declarations received in accordance with the relevant legal and statutory stipulations, the main shareholders on date of this Annual Report are the following:

-- Classic Fund Management AG with between 3% and 5% of the outstanding stock as from January 1, 2017; - Dimensional Fund Advisors LP with between 3% and 5% of the outstanding stock as from September 5, 2011; - Norges Bank with between 5% and 10% of the outstanding stock as from March 24, 2017.
+- Classic Fund Management AG with between 3% and 5% of the outstanding stock as from January 1, 2017; - Dimensional Fund Advisors LP with between 3% and 5% of the outstanding stock as from September 5, 2011; - Norges Bank with between 3% and 5% of the outstanding stock as from January 2, 2018. - Capfi Delen Asset Management nv with between 3% and 5% of the outstanding stock as from March 20, 2018.

 The Company has 2.39% of its own stock as treasury stock.
-Hence, the free float currently amounts between 77.61% and 86.61%.
+Hence, the free float currently amounts between 77.61% and 85.61%.